1972 Washington gubernatorial election

 The 1972 Washington gubernatorial election was held on November 7, 1972.
 Incumbent Governor of Washington Daniel J. Evans, who was first elected eight years earlier, and then re-elected in 1968, was eligible for re-election, as Washington does not have gubernatorial term limits.

+On election day, Evans defeated former governor Albert D. Rosellini by a comfortable margin of 51% to 43% in a rematch of the 1964 contest.
+Businessman Vick Gould, who ran with the Taxpayers Party, a third party of Gould's own creation, also received 5.9% of the vote.
+Evans was the first governor of Washington to be elected to a third consecutive term.

+Primary election

-A total of nine candidates filed for the primary on September 19.
-In the general election, incumbent Republican Governor Evans was challenged by former Governor Albert Rosellini, who ran as a Democrat, and by businessman Vick Gould, who ran with the Taxpayers' Party, a third party of Gould's own creation.
-Evans and Rosellini received 24.66% and 30.27% of the votes in the primary, respectively.
-On election day, Evans defeated Rosellini by a comfortable margin of 50.78%-42.82% in a rematch of the 1964 contest.
+A total of nine candidates filed for the blanket primary on September 19, 1972.
+Evans and Rosellini won their party's nominations, receiving 24.66% and 30.27% of the votes in the primary, respectively.

-Primary